John-Hayes-Reed/bottled_services/README.md

 att :third_attribute
 ```

-Afterwards just add the logic to your new service's call method, and your its ready to go:
+Afterwards just add the logic to your new service's call method, and its ready to go:

 ```ruby
 def call